Jindires: Modern era

-On 8 March 2018, Jindires was captured by the Syrian National Army from the YPG, during Operation Olive Branch.
+On 8 March 2018, Jindires was captured by the Turkish Armed Forces and their allies the Syrian National Army from the YPG, during Operation Olive Branch.
+Hayat Tahrir al-Sham (HTS) entered and took partial control of the town on 12 October 2022.
 The town was heavily damaged in the earthquake of 6 February 2023, with hundreds of residents killed or injured.